 The above example declares the obs

-as the observable but does not instantiate it.
-To make the observable to emit values, we need to subscribe to it.
+as observable but does not instantiate it.
+To make the observable emit values, we need to subscribe to them.

 In the above example, we used the Observable Constructor to create the Observable.
-There are many operators available with the RxJS library, which makes the task of creating the observable easy.
-These operators help us to create observable from an array, string, promise, any iterable, etc. Here are list some of the commonly used operators
+Many operators are available with the RxJS library, which makes creating the observable easy.
+These operators help us to create observables from an array, string, promise, any iterable, etc. Here is list of some of the commonly used operators

 - create